wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-docker-registry-on-azure-blob-storage.md

 ## Why should you Host a Docker Registry on Azure?

-By hosting your Docker Registry instance on Windows Azure and storing your images on Azure Blob Storage, you can have several benefits:
+By hosting your Docker Registry instance on Azure and storing your images on Azure Blob Storage, you can have several benefits:

 **Security:** Your Docker images do not leave Azure datacenters, so they do